-It is unnecessary to examine every aspect of Masonic ritual in order to underline the philosophical nature of its content.
-The gist can be obtained by looking at each Explanation of the Working Tools, a key component in the three Masonic degree ceremonies, which use allegory to outline the foundational Masonic principles.
+It is unnecessary to examine every aspect of Masonic ritual in order to understand the philosophical nature of its content.
+The gist can be obtained by looking at the Explanation of the Working Tools, a key component in the three Masonic degree ceremonies, each of which use allegory to outline Freemasonry’s foundational principles.

-The Explanation of the Working Tools of an Entered Apprentice contains references to education as the pivot on which self-improvement turns.
-A similar theme appears in and is reinforced by the second ‘Fellow Craft’ degree where the candidate is encouraged to embrace education: to ‘contemplate the intellectual faculty and to trace it from its development, through the paths of heavenly science’.
-A similar theme occurs in the third degree, which iterates that ‘we apply these tools to our morals’ with the intention of attaining a ‘straight and undeviating line of conduct’.
+The Explanation of the Working Tools of an Entered Apprentice references education as the pivot on which self-improvement turns.
+A similar theme appears in and is reinforced in the second ‘Fellow Craft’ degree, where the candidate is encouraged to embrace education: to ‘contemplate the intellectual faculty and to trace it from its development, through the paths of heavenly science’.
+And a similar theme occurs in the third, which iterates that ‘we apply these tools to our morals’ with the intention of attaining a ‘straight and undeviating line of conduct’.

-In the first degree the Working Tool catechism begins with a statement concerning operative stonemasons’ tools and is given at the end of a ceremony which is concerned with the allegorical birth of the candidate as he enters Freemasonry:
+In the first degree the Working Tool catechism begins with a statement concerning operative stonemasons’ tools.
+It takes place at the end of a ceremony which is concerned with the allegorical birth of the candidate as he enters Freemasonry:

 The Working Tools of an Entered Apprentice are the twenty-four inch gauge, the common gavel and chisel.
 The gauge is to measure our work, the gavel to knock off all superfluous knobs and excrescences, and the chisel to further smooth and prepare the stone and render it fit for the hands of the more expert workman.
 But as we are not all operative masons but rather free and speculative, we apply these tools to our morals: the gauge represents the twenty four hours of the day, part to be spent in prayer, part in labour and refreshment, and part